ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">Sporadic job failure</span>

-**Update**: There was another burst of "can't get password entry for user" errors today (2025-01-27), causing jobs to fail immediately.
-We are restarting the SSSD service on the ~140 compute nodes we have identified suffer from this problem.
-<br><span class="timestamp">January 27, 11:45 PT</span>
+**Update**: There was another burst of "can't get password entry for user" errors starting on 2025-01-26 around 15:30, causing jobs to fail immediately.
+We are restarting the SSSD service on the ~140 compute nodes we have identified suffer from this problem.  <br><span class="timestamp">January 27, 11:45 PT</span>

 **Update**: To lower the risk for this problem to occur, the SSSD timeout limit was increased from 10 seconds to 30 seconds.